Homotopy Theory of linear coalgebras: Introduction

 As mathematicians, we are very familiar with the theory of algebras.
 Associative algebras, Lie algebras, commutative algebras\ldots We know how they behave, we know what to expect from them and we know when they are peculiar.
 We are so used to them that we recognise them whenever we encounter them in mathematical experiments.

 This is less the case with homotopy algebras, for several reasons.
 The homotopy theory of algebras is a much younger field in the history of mathematics.
-Stasheff gave the definition of an $\mathcal A_\infty$-algebra in 1963 ~\cite{doi:10.2307/1993609} and Quillen created model categories --- one of the major tools used to understand homotopy theories --- in 1967 ~\cite{doi:10.1007/bfb0097438}.
+Stasheff gave the definition of an $\ainfinity$-algebra in 1963 ~\cite{doi:10.2307/1993609} and Quillen created model categories --- one of the major tools used to understand homotopy theories --- in 1967 ~\cite{doi:10.1007/bfb0097438}.
 Hence homotopy algebras are not in the basic curriculum of a mathematician.
-Furthermore, describing homotopy structures involves inherently a thicker amount of computations, for example when displaying the $\mathcal A_\infty$\=/structure on the Fukaya category ~\cite{doi:10.1090/amsip/046.1}.
+Furthermore, describing homotopy structures involves inherently a thicker amount of computations, for example when displaying the $\ainfinity$\=/structure on the Fukaya category ~\cite{doi:10.1090/amsip/046.1}.

-This is even less the case with homotopy cogebras.
-Since cogebras are unfamiliar, people usually prefer to study them through algebras.
-Indeed given a cogebra $C$ it is often possible to build an algebra out of it.
-For example if $C$ is linear, its dual $C^\ast$ is always an algebra or, given an algebra $A$, one can study the convolution product induced on the set of functions from $C$ to $A$.
-However during mathematical experiments, homotopical cogebras tend to appear as often as their algebraic counterparts.
-Let us describe an inexhaustible source of homotopy cogebras: spaces.
-In any geometrical context, a space $X$ has the fundamental property of being a cocommutative cogebra thanks to its diagonal $\Delta : X \to X^2$.
-Consequently, whenever one wants to study spaces by algebraic homotopy invariants covariantly computed out of $X$, one often encounters homotopy cogebras.
-This is the case with the homology functor: given a topological space $X$, $H_\ast(X, \mathbb Z)$ has a natural structure of homotopy cocommutative cogebra or $\mathcal E_\infty$\=/cogebra structure.
+This is even less the case with homotopy coalgebras.
+Since coalgebras are unfamiliar, people usually prefer to study them through algebras.
+Indeed given a coalgebra $C$ it is often possible to build an algebra out of it.
+For example if $C$ is linear, its dual $C\dual$ is always an algebra.
+More generally, given an algebra $A$, one can study the convolution product induced on the set of functions from $C$ to $A$.
+However during mathematical experiments, homotopical coalgebras tend to appear as often as their algebraic counterparts.
+Let us describe an inexhaustible source of homotopy coalgebras: spaces.
+In any geometrical context, a space $X$ has the fundamental property of being a cocommutative coalgebra thanks to its diagonal $\diagonal : X \to X^2$.
+Consequently, whenever one wants to study spaces by algebraic homotopy invariants covariantly computed out of $X$, one often encounters homotopy coalgebras.
+This is the case with the homology functor: given a topological space $X$ and an absolutely flat ring $R$, $\homology_\ast(X, R)$ has a natural structure of homotopy cocommutative coalgebra or $\einfinity$\=/coalgebra structure.
 This mirrors the cup product and Steenrod squares on cohomology.
-We can also cite among many other examples, the work on formal geometry through $\mathcal L_\infty$-cogebras by Kontsevitch or Merkulov ~\cite{doi:10.1007/s00220-010-0987-x}.
+We can also cite among many other examples, the work on formal geometry through $\linfinity$-coalgebras by Kontsevitch or Merkulov ~\cite{doi:10.1007/s00220-010-0987-x}.